Loading...

 Fieldwork Requirement

-Minimum 8 weeks of supervised field work experience at a recognized educational institution or approved training program
+Satisfactorily completed at least eight (8) weeks of supervised field work experience at a recognized educational institution or a training program approved by the educational institution where the academic requirements were met

 Accepted Alternatives